Frequently asked questions

 9. On the February 19th meeting you said a letter would be sent offering further details on compensation.
 Why hasn’t anything been sent?

 Since our initial impacted homeowners meeting, we have heard from many members of the community with regards to compensation and the proposed private landscape buffer.
 There have been several creative ideas on compensation as well as several recommendations related to the landscape buffer.
-This feedback has led us to “push pause” to allow our team to complete an internal review and consideration.
+This feedback has led us to pause and reflect as our team completes an internal review and consideration.

 We want to be extremely clear that we remain committed to compensating impacted homeowners.
 We define impacted homeowners as anyone whose property currently abuts one of the four parcels along the golf course earmarked for development.
 This compensation will be paid if Millcroft Greens receives the necessary approvals for our plans, as proposed, to move forward.